tsiemens/pwds/README.md

 `./pwds update [ options ]` to change a password

 `./pwds show [ options ]` to view passwords.
 They can be searched by property.

-The encrypted file pwds.safe`and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).